ntorm1/Atlas/README.md

 ## Getting Started
 Currently the only support data form is .h5 files.
 Here is a dummy example of what the format should look like.
-Provided you have a dataframe df that looks like htis
+Provided you have a dataframe df that looks like this

 | Date                | Close         | ma_fast       | ma_slow       |
 |---------------------|---------------|---------------|---------------|